markNZed/TaskFlow/infra/docker/README.md

 docker exec -it $(docker ps -qf "name=taskflow-prod_taskflow-nodejs") /bin/bash docker exec -it $(docker ps -qf "name=taskflow-prod_taskflow-react") /bin/bash

+How do we order the containers so Hub starts first?

 ## Dev
 This assumes T@skFlow is running behind a proxy on a docker network for dev: